sefjad/DeVAA-Framework/README.md

 ### License
 - Code: MIT License

-For more details, see `Documents/research_data.txt` for all references and resources used.
+For more details, see `Documents/research_data.txt`.